-After the Colonoscopy Afterwards, your vitals will be monitored and you will be cared for in a recovery area until most of the effects of the sedation medication have worn off.
+After the Colonoscopy - Afterwards, your vitals will be monitored and you will be cared for in a recovery area until most of the effects of the sedation medication have worn off.
 At this time, your doctor will inform you or a family member about the results of your colonoscopy and provide any additional information you need to know.
-YOU MUST HAVE SOMEONE TO DRIVE YOU HOME (UBER/LYFT/TAXI IS not ALLOWED) as the medication given for sedation will not allow you to drive for 12-24 hours.
-(If you are over the age of 60 your driver must remain at the surgical center the duration of your visit due to fall precaution protocols) Due to the after effects of the sedation you are advised: Not to return back to work the day of your procedure, Not to operate any machinery, and Not to drink any alcohol for at least 12 hours following the test.
+You will also be given instructions regarding how soon you can eat and drink, plus other guidelines for resuming your normal routine.
+YOU MUST HAVE SOMEONE TO DRIVE YOU HOME (UBER/LYFT/TAXI IS not ALLOWED) as the medication given for sedation will not allow you to drive for 12 hours.
+(If you are over the age of 60 your driver must remain at the surgical center the duration of your visit due to fall precaution protocols) Due to the after effects of the sedation you are advised: Not to return back to work the day of your procedure, Not to operate any machinery (including kitchen equipment), and Not to drink any alcohol for at least 12 hours following the test.
 Occasionally, minor problems may persist, such as bloating, gas or mild cramping, which should disappear in 24 hours or less.
 When you return home, you may resume your regular diet unless directed otherwise.
 You may also plan to return to regular activities on the next day.
 A day or so after you are home, you may receive a call from a member of the outpatient surgical center team for a follow-up care interview.

 The surgery center will confirm your ACTUAL arrival time the day prior to your procedure.
-They may be reached at 281-440-5797.
+They can be reached at 281-440-5797.